zraza/fontello-installer/README.md

 # Fontello CLI

-Command line interface to easly integrate/manage Fontello fonts into your application.
+Command line interface to easily integrate/manage Fontello fonts into your application.

 ## Installation